-The status of the energy system is seen with two screens the simplified dashboard of the synoptic
+The status of the energy system is seen with two screens: the simplified dashboard, and the synoptic screen (nx-interface only).

-3.2.1 Simple dashboard
+3.2.1 Dashboard

-Power fluxes and state of the battery can be seen.
+Power flows and battery state can be seen.
 In one blink you know what your production is, consumption and general state of the system.
 All powers are the sum of all devices and all phases.
-The same general overview is on the "locked screen".
+The same general overview is on the "locked screen" of nx-interface.

-The displayed pie chart are:
+The displayed pie charts are: